 Understanding Grass Roots

-Every plant or tree has roots, and it is here that most nourishment occurs.
-Understanding the need for roots and how to care for them in every season will ensure that your grass is well cared for and healthy all year long.
-Grass is dormant in the cooler months, but they are not dead.
+Every plant or tree has a root system, and it is here that most nourishment occurs.
+Understanding the need for roots and how to care for them when the temperatures drop will ensure that your grass is well cared for and healthy all year long.
+Although grass is dormant during the cool season, it is not dead.
 It is important to care for the roots to keep your lawn hydrated and healthy even in the winter.
 In the drought season or in the winter, if grass roots go without moisture for too long, they can get dehydrated which will eventually cause them to die.
 Grass can look healthy even when it is drying out under the surface.
 During the winter, it is important to keep the roots watered especially during the cold dry season.

 Proper Winter Watering Timing